 International students who are not majoring in economics and business at their home institutions may enroll in the GB program to broaden their knowledge in these areas.
 While we often use the same textbooks found at other economics and business programs around the world, we do not simply replicate such programs.
 Instead, our approach reflects a balanced weighting of all regions in the world, while some courses reflect Japan’s proximity to China, Taiwan, Korea, Russia, and India.

-AIU courses in business and economics prepare degree-seeking and international students for meaningful careers in these and other fields after AIU, whether they are joining the workforce here in Japan or abroad, or continuing study at the graduate level.
-We offer courses of a foundational and advanced nature in economics, as well as courses designed to provide deeper insight into marketing, management, Japanese business culture, international business, and business in the digital age.
-We offer interactive classes that engage students in developing their critical thinking and communication skills, and link content to broader social and political issues of importance in the 21st Century.
+AIU courses in business and economics prepare degreeseeking and international students for meaningful careers in these and other fields after AIU, whether they are joining the workforce here in Japan or abroad, or continuing study at the graduate level.
+We offer courses of a foundational and advanced nature in economics, as well as courses designed to provide deeper insight into marketing, management, Japanese business culture, and international business.
+We also offer interactive classes that engage students in developing their critical thinking and communication skills, which are essential in the 21st century.